Approval workflows are an integral part of controlling spend and help you ensure that the right people are reviewing a spend request.

 Cases when the approver may change

-If there is no valid Reporting Manager for the user raising a request, it will instead go to the Account Owner
+When using the Reporting Manager role, if the user raising a request doesn't have a valid manager value, it will instead go to the Account Owner

 If the logic states that the requester should be able to approve their own request (for example they are a cost centre owner), then it will instead go to the Account Owner.